“For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.” From St. Paul’s letter to the Romans.

 And there are Christians who don’t believe that God the Father would ever let anyone suffer such a punishment.
 They say that Jesus preached about love, and acceptance, and forgiveness.
 While that is true, he also preached about the destruction of those who will not accept him.

 So the unrighteous are condemned already.
 This is why they need to hear the good news of salvation through faith in our Lord Jesus Christ.
 And it is up to us to proclaim it.
-We are the priesthood of all believers who serve our God as his servants in this world, acting as his hands and his feet.
+We are the ministers of the Gospel who serve our God as his agents in this world, acting as his hands and his feet.

 But we are not alone in our work.
 It is accomplished by God the Father through grace alone.
 We may plant, and we may water, but it is God alone who gives the growth.

 Listen to the words of our today’s collect again.
 Let us pray.